 At the rate that the majority of vapers go through their e-liquid, having an opened bottle for two years is a laughable thought.
 Most vapers will get through a small tank’s worth of e-liquid every day, somewhere between 2-3ml.

-Unless you frequently rotate your e-liquids amongst a huge supply, take a break from vaping for a year or so, or have a truly immense bottle, chances are that any single bottle will be used up long before the two-year mark comes around.
+Unless you frequently rotate your e-liquids amongst a huge supply, take a break from vaping for a year or so, or have a truly immense bottle, chances are that a single bottle will be used up long before the two-year mark comes around.

 The main threat to the quality of your opened e-liquids comes from exposure to air.
 This threat specifically effects any nicotine or CBD present in the liquid.
 If exposed to a large amount of air these compounds will begin to oxidise.